chrplr/AIP2015/00_Installation/install.md

  * [ ] skip the local repository search
  * [ ] now you can just quit the "Github Desktop" application

+4. In case your Windows version is earlier than "Windows 7" (i.e. "XP", "Vista",...), get the installer from [https://github.com/git-for-windows/git/releases/tag/v2.5.1.windows.1], then ask for help during the installation party.

 ### Python

 1. Downloads